Event-Notifications/push-en-migration-tool/README.md

 ``` grep -vxFf migrated_devices.csv devices.csv > devices_new.csv```
 ``` grep -vxFf migrated_subscription.csv subscription.csv > subscription_new.csv```

-Make a backup of olde files and rename devices_new to devices and subscription_new to subscription
+Make a backup of old files and rename devices_new to devices and subscription_new to subscription

 Above commands

-# IMPORTANT

-  From time to time the Push providers (like FCM) will expire the existing push device token and provide a new push device token.
-The Event Notifications service client SDK sends this new token to your service instance destination.
-A valid token is required to send push notifications from Event Notifications service, make sure to update the client application with latest IBM Event Notifications client SDK.
-The customers must update the client application to the latest version in order to make sure that a valid push token is available in the Event Notifications service.
-Any device still connecting to the old Push Notifications service instance, must be migrated again separately.

-  If you are sending notifications from both IBM Event Notifications and IBM Push Notifications service, that might result in duplicate messages at the client side.